getodk/central-backend/docs/api.md

 #### Getting Form Details [GET]

-This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `submissions` count of the number of `Submission`s that this Form has, as well as the `lastSubmission` most recent submission timestamp and the actual `xml` XForms XML form definition backing the form.
+This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `submissions` count of the number of `Submission`s that this Form has, as well as the `lastSubmission` most recent submission timestamp.

 + Response 200 (application/json)
     This is the standard response, if Extended Metadata is not requested: